 FAQ

-Can a foreigner buy property in France?
+Can a foreigner buy real estate in France?

 Yes.
-Non residents can acquire real estate in France without a residence permit.
+Non-residents can acquire real estate in France without a residence permit.

-What are notary fees for older properties?
+What are the notary fees for older properties?

 Around 7% to 8% of the net seller price for older properties.